nf-core/taxprofiler/docs/usage/tutorials.md

 To use the melon database, you need to download the pre-built database from the [melon GitHub repository](https://github.com/xinehc/melon#database-setup).

-After downloading the marker gene set provided in the github repository, you will need to have diamond and minimap2 installed to build the database.
+After downloading the marker gene set provided in the github repository, you will need to have `DIAMOND` and `minimap2` installed to build the database.

 ```bash
 ## if you encounter memory issue please consider manually lowering cpu_count or simply set cpu_count=1